(1816 - 1875)

 Educated at the Rensselaer Institute, Troy, NY (now RPI), he was later President of the Albany & Susquehanna Railroad.
 In 1861 he was elected to Congress (term from March 1861 - March 1863).
 Congressman Franchot was not nominated for reelection in 1862, so he relocated to Schenectady and raised the Regiment soon to become the 121st New York Infantry.
 He was appointed Colonel to date from 19 July 1862.

+He commanded the regiment in Maryland.
 The Regiment occupied Crampton's Gap after the fighting there was over, gathering stragglers and burying the dead.
-Likewise, they did not see combat at Antietam, arriving on the battlefield on the 18th of September.
+As a result they did not see combat at Antietam, arriving on the battlefield on the 18th of September.

 Franchot resigned his commission effective 25 September in favor of Emory Upton as his replacement.
 While successful as an organizer, Franchot had no previous military experience or training, and felt unequal to the task of combat leadership.
 He returned to Congress for the duration of his term.
 He was brevetted Brigadier General of Volunteers in March 1865 in honor of his service.